Field Trip Program

 These pre-visit classroom activities introduce students to the canal.

-Option A: Locking Through Video.
+- Option A: Locking Through Video.
 Students watch the five-minute video on the process of how a lift lock operates in the canal system to raise and lower canal boats and discuss in the classroom.
-Click here to see the video.

-Option B: Journey on the C&O Canal.
+- Option B: Journey on the C&O Canal.
 Students complete an activity following Michael O'Leary as he traveled the canal in 1876.
 This lesson addresses a host of indictors and objectives in both reading and social studies.
 Students will learn why the C&O Canal is an amazing accomplishment in Maryland's history, understand more about the genre of historical fiction, and describe what a typical nine-year old canal boy and family were like in the late 1800's.
-Click here to join Michael on his journey.
+Join Michael on his journey.

 Use one or more of these lessons as a post-visit activity.